librasteve/raku-Physics-Error/README.md

 # raku-Physics-Error
-some code to handle physical measurement errors (hopefully it has nothing to do with programming error§!)
+some code to handle physical measurement errors (nothing to do with programming errors!)

 WORK IN PROGRESS